WHQL Release Signature

 For more information about WHQL, see the Windows Hardware Quality Labs website.

 Note WHQL does not embed signatures in driver files.
-If you embed a signature in a driver file, you should use a third-party commercial release certificate.
+You can embed a signature in a driver file using a third-party commercial release certificate.
 Embed the signature in the driver file before submitting the driver package to WHQL.